 There are three major regions of the spine.
-The Cervical portion of the spine exists in the neck and upper back.
-The Thoracic spine is located in the middle of the back.
-The Lumbar spine exists in the lower back above the pelvis.
+The cervical portion of the spine exists in the neck and upper back.
+The thoracic spine is located in the middle of the back.
+The lumbar spine exists in the lower back above the pelvis.
 Each region of the spine has a fixed amount of vertebrae.

 Vertebrae are protected by discs that act as cushions between bones.
 Many spinal injuries are a result of deteriorated or dislocated discs.
 Some of the most common causes of back pain are:

-- Misalignment of the Spine: poor posture or conditions such as scoliosis can cause microtrauma to the spine.
+- Misalignment of the spine: poor posture or conditions such as scoliosis can cause microtrauma to the spine.
 A buildup of small injuries can lead to pain later in life.

 - Arthritis: back pain from arthritis mostly occurs in the lower back.
 Treatments may include exercise, practicing good posture, and medication.

-Diagnosing Spinal Injury
+Diagnosing a Spinal Injury

-- CT Scan: this imaging technique also produces an image of the soft tissue in the spine.
+- CT scan: this imaging technique also produces an image of the soft tissue in the spine.

-- Electromyography: also referred to as EMG or “Nerve Studies”, doctors can send an electrical impulse through the body and measure the amount of time it takes to reach a part of the body.
+- Electromyography: also referred to as EMG or “nerve studies”, doctors can send an electrical impulse through the body and measure the amount of time it takes to reach a part of the body.
 A slow travel time can be indicative of nerve damage.

-- Blood Tests: doctors may run tests on the blood to look for the presence of something that may be causing or contributing to pain, such as an infection.
+- Blood tests: doctors may run tests on the blood to look for the presence of something that may be causing or contributing to pain, such as an infection.